Argo160/VexoDNS-Panel/README.md

 ## 🛠️ Installation

-Installation is handled via a bash script (`client-panell21.sh` provided separately) designed for Debian/Ubuntu systems.
+Installation is handled via a bash script (`vexopanel.sh` provided separately) designed for Debian/Ubuntu systems.
 It sets up the Python environment, necessary services (Flask app, Helper service), HAProxy configuration, and permissions.

 > [!WARNING]
 > Root access (`sudo`) is required to run the installation script.